BlackOpsOne/BO1-AimTracker/README.md

 - The aim tracker will tell you when you need to start turning for your aim to not get affected, which typically is at about `200,000` or `-200,000` depending which direction you turned the most.
 However, its completely up to you when to start turning.

+- You can set the aim value back to `0` by clicking the "Reset Aim Value" button.

 ## Why?
 If the aim value goes past a certain amount, your aim will become locked and you will be unable to turn.
 This is to prevent that from happening.